coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 ritual is performed correctly, there is only a chance that the deceased spellcaster will arise as a worm that walks.
-For each prepared but uncast arcane spell the deceased had at the moment of death (or unused spell slots if a spontaneous caster), there's a 1% chance that a worm that walks will slither from the grave soil in 1d4 days.
+For each prepared but uncast arcane spell the deceased had at the moment of death (or unused spell slots if a spontaneous caster), there’s a 1% chance that a worm that walks will slither from the grave soil in 1d4 days.
 Some worms that walk arise spontaneously from ordinary burial plots, but such an event is exceedingly rare.
 And an epic spell can create worms that walk every